hidalgopl/hidalgopl.github.io/_posts/2020-05-19-how-to-code-in-django-if-you-believe-in-your-startup-success.md

 As a co-founder or CTO, you need to take immediate action to solve this problem.
 You can hire more developers and start splitting your code into microservices, which would very likely be a huge effort and would stop developing new features for a while.
 If you weren’t very disciplined at the beginning, probably your monotlith app isn’t really ready for split.
 Looks like there are two ways which you can take now: You can try split it as it is, which would be a maintenance hell, or just trying to rewrite some parts from scratch, which can cause series of bugs if you didn’t invest in some end-to-end or integration tests at the beginning.

+## Common sins

 If you are in similar situation right now and your weapon of choice was Django, I can imagine you may have issues like:
-1. Huge models with a lot of business logic inside (VERY BAD, although a lot of books were promoting “Fat models” as best practice not so long ago)
+ - Huge models with a lot of business logic inside (VERY BAD, although a lot of books were promoting “Fat models” as best practice not so long ago)
-2. Huge serializers with business logic inside.
+ - Huge serializers with business logic inside.
-3. Gigantic viewsets, also with business logic inside
+ - Gigantic viewsets, also with business logic inside
-4. Business logic separated, but relaying on django features (such as models, serializers, signals, etc.)
+ - Business logic separated, but relaying on django features (such as models, serializers, signals, etc.)
-5. No unit tests at all
+ - No unit tests at all
-6. No tests at all
+ - No tests at all
-7. Integration tests only, which require spinning test database, test server and going through all layers of app (view, serialization, model) and mocking like crazy, just to test business logic.
+ - Integration tests only, which require spinning test database, test server and going through all layers of app (view, serialization, model) and mocking like crazy, just to test business logic.

 If any of those sounds familiar, keep reading.